PHPOffice/PHPWord/docs/installing.rst

 Manual install
 ~~~~~~~~~~~~~~

-To install manually, you change to the webserver directory of your file system .
+To install manually, you change to the web-server directory of your file system.
 Then you have 2 possibilities.

  1. `download PHPWord package from github <https://github.com/PHPOffice/PHPWord/archive/master.zip>`__.
    Extract the package and put the contents to your machine.